Table of Contents

 If you’ve been charging the same rate for every massage, no matter the location, time, or effort, it’s probably costing you.

-In a $72.5 billion industry, flat pricing may feel simple, but it often shortchanges the real value of your work.
-Travel time, last-minute bookings, and high-demand areas require more from you, but your pricing might not reflect that.
+In a $72.5 billion industry, flat pricing might feel simple, but it often shortchanges the real value of your work.

-A few strategic adjustments can shift that balance fast.
-Massage Therapists' prices should reflect effort, context, and value, not just time on the clock.
-These hacks will help you charge smarter and get paid what you're worth, in both clinic and mobile setups.
+The good news?
+A few smart changes can shift that balance fast.
+Your prices should reflect effort, context, and value, not just minutes on the clock.

 Same-day requests might seem like quick wins, but they often throw your whole schedule into chaos.
 That stress has a price, so why not charge for it?